Chapter 5.04

 B. In arriving at the number of persons carrying on a business, profession, trade, occupation or pursuit for gain, there shall be considered the proprietors or partners thereof and all persons employed in such by said proprietors or partners.
 The number of persons employed and to be considered for the purposes of the annual occupation tax shall be the monthly average number of persons employed during the prior calendar year.
 If such is carried on by a corporation, all officers and employees of such corporation who devote the principal part of their time to such business, profession, occupation, trade or pursuit shall be considered.
 Any business entity doing business in the city, but whose principal place of business is outside the city, shall pay a tax only on those persons employed by it within the city.

-C. Where a business entity is of a type that utilizes sales persons or service providers that are associated with the business but not necessarily employees, which business requires the possession and display of a license, an occupation tax of $10.00 per license displayed for each license belonging to an individual who is not an employee, shall be imposed in addition to the taxes calculated pursuant to LCMC 5.04.070.
+C. Where a business entity is of a type that utilizes sales persons or service providers that are associated with the business but not necessarily employees, which business requires the possession and display of a license, an occupation tax of $10.00 (or such greater amount as set by resolution of the city council) per license displayed for each license belonging to an individual who is not an employee shall be imposed in addition to the taxes calculated pursuant to LCMC 5.04.070.

-D. Where a business entity is of the type that rents out booths or tables, each such booth or table rented shall be deemed to be the equivalent of two additional employees and each such entity shall pay an annual occupation tax of $20.00 per booth or table, in addition to the taxes calculated pursuant to LCMC 5.04.070.
+D. Where a business entity is of the type that rents out booths or tables, each such booth or table rented shall be deemed to be the equivalent of two additional employees and each such entity shall pay an annual fee at two times the employee rate per booth or table, in addition to the taxes calculated pursuant to LCMC 5.04.070.

-E. In determining the monthly average number of persons employed by a business entity, every applicant for a new permit, or for a renewal, must submit a copy of its State of Oregon Accident Insurance Fund (S.A.I.F.) reports or private insurance carrier reports, for purposes of workers’ compensation, for the prior calendar year.
+E. In determining the monthly average number of persons employed by a business entity, for purposes of tax calculation, every applicant for a new permit, or for a renewal, must submit, upon request of the finance director, a copy of its State of Oregon Accident Insurance Fund (S.A.I.F.) reports or private insurance carrier reports, for purposes of workers’ compensation, for the prior calendar year.
 A new business shall declare the number of persons to be actively engaged or employed by the business.

-F. The applicant shall allow the city manager or his/her designate to, at any reasonable time and place, inspect the building, premises, books, papers and accounting records of the business entity to determine the number of persons employed and actively engaged in the business conducted by the business entity.
+F. The applicant shall allow the city manager or designate to, at any reasonable time and place, inspect the building, premises, books, papers and accounting records of the business entity to determine the number of persons employed and actively engaged in the business conducted by the business entity.
 (Ord.
+2017-14 § 6; Ord.
 2001-11 § 2; Ord.
 91-17 § 7; Ord.
 77-10 § 4(6))

 5.04.110 Permit – Issuance.